Salesforce says one thing, your Markham account managers' spreadsheets say another

 | Multi-team CRM with channel and renewal modules | $100k to $170k | 5 to 7 months |

-| Enterprise CRM with full ERP and BI integration | $170k to $220k+ | 6 to 8 months |
+| Enterprise CRM with full ERP (Enterprise Resource Planning) and BI (Business Intelligence) integration | $170k to $220k+ | 6 to 8 months |

-The fix: crm built for Markham, not rented
+The fix: CRM built for Markham, not rented

 A custom CRM is worth it when your sales motion is your competitive edge and no template captures it.
 For Markham firms that usually means modeling long, multi-stakeholder pursuits, partner-sourced deals, and renewal/expansion as first-class objects rather than bolt-ons.
 Done right it becomes the front door to your stack, feeding clean opportunity data into your business-intelligence-dashboards, your ERP for revenue recognition, and your helpdesk-software so account history follows the customer everywhere.